Who said History has to be boring?

 I was also an English Language Arts and Literature teacher for my entire tenure in the classroom.
 So I pull from the best of both worlds to write my posts.

 I earned a BSEd from UD and a minor in History (it would have been my major, but a girl needed to be paid), so I chose a practical degree.
 Not only do I love history, I also love researching my ancestry and genealogy.
-I’m on Gedmatch; let’s see if we are related!! (email me if you would like help with your ancestry research).
+I’m on GedMatch, here is my GedMatch number: MS5521941 let’s see if we are related!!

-Surprisingly, I am related to many distinguished American Statesmen: a signer of the U.S. Constitution, a signer of the American Declaration of Independence, TWO U.S. Presidents and an infamous Civil War General!
-I will be exploring all of these folks in my future blogs.
+Surprisingly, I am related to many distinguished American Statesmen: a signer of the U.S. Constitution, a signer of the American Declaration of Independence, TWO U.S. Presidents (it is said that if you are related to one U.S. President {except VanBuren} then you are distantly related to ALL U.S. Presidents , ipso facto President Obama is my distant cousin.)
+I am also related to an infamous Civil War General!
+If that is not scandalous enough I am directly related to the man I dub “The first Serial Killer in the Caribbean”.
+I have already written about him and many of these people already.
+I will continue to explore even more of these folks in my future blog posts.
 So let’s dig deeper.

 Why now?… Why not now??!!